microsoft/terraform-provider-azuredevops/website/docs/d/serviceendpoint_azurerm.html.markdown

 * `azurerm_spn_tenantid` - Specifies the Tenant ID of the Azure targets.
 * `description` - Specifies the description of the Service Endpoint.
 * `service_endpoint_authentication_scheme` - Specifies the authentication scheme of azurerm endpoint, either `WorkloadIdentityFederation`, `ManagedServiceIdentity` or `ServicePrincipal`.
-~> **NOTE:** The `WorkloadIdentityFederation` authentication scheme is currently in private preview.
-Your organisation must be part of the preview and the feature toggle must be turned on to use it.